Why is arm action important in running?

 While the size of arm movements varies as running pace increases and decreases (in the same way that stride length varies), the key I find is to never let the arms go “passive“.
 Even at slow paces, keep the arms active as a part of the overall movement of running rather than letting them go passive – even if they are only just active!

 The following cues are will help you perfect your running arm swing:

-Why?
 Think of your arm as a pendulum, swinging from top-down.
 The longer the pendulum, the slower it will swing.
-So if you were to run with arms lengthened (excessive elbow extension) past a certain point, this will affect the timing of your swing, and thus your stride frequency (running cadence).
+So if you were to run with arms lengthened (excessive elbow extension) past a certain point, this will affect the timing of your swing, and thus your running cadence.

-Keeping your elbow held close to a right angle will help you avoid this issue.
-A simple cue to help with this is to think about taking your hand brushing your bottom ribs as it passes back and forth past the side of your body.
+Keep your elbows held at just less than a 90-degree angle to help you maintain a fast cadence.
+A simple cue to help with this is to think about brushing your bottom ribs with your knuckles as your hand passes back and forth past the side of your body.

-While it’s important to keep the hands moving on the right plane of motion, the actual power element of the arm swing should be focussed on driving the elbow backwards.
-Many people mistakenly focus on driving the hands forwards, when much of the momentum for running is created by the action of the elbow driving backwards, loading the torso and core into extension and good rotation (rather than the negative rotation described above).
+Many people mistakenly focus on driving the hands forwards, when much of the momentum for running is created by the action of the elbow driving backwards, loading the torso and core into extension and rotation, as described in this analysis of Shalane Flanagan’s running form.